ConfigHubPub/Docs/documentation/pages/api_pull.rst

 *Client-Token*

    Client token identifies a specific repository.
-This field is not required if the account/repository is specified as part of the URL
+This field is not required if the account and repository are specified as part of the URL.

 *Context*